Peter Sellers: 1925–1939: Early life and career beginnings

-Second World War (1939–1945)
+1939–1945: War years

-With the outbreak of the Second World War, St. Aloysius College was evacuated to Cambridgeshire.
+With the outbreak of the Second World War, St Aloysius' College was evacuated to Cambridgeshire.
 Because his mother did not allow Sellers to go, his formal education ended at fourteen.
 Early in 1940, the family moved to the north Devon town of Ilfracombe, where Sellers's maternal uncle managed the Victoria Palace Theatre; Sellers got his first job at the theatre, aged fifteen, starting as a caretaker.
-He was steadily promoted, becoming a box office clerk, usher, assistant stage manager and lighting operator.
+He was steadily promoted, becoming a box office clerk, usher, assistant stage manager, and lighting operator.
 He was also offered some small acting parts.
 Working backstage gave him a chance to study actors such as Paul Scofield.
 He became close friends with Derek Altman, and together they launched Sellers's first stage act under the name "Altman and Sellers", consisting of playing ukuleles, singing, and telling jokes.

 During his backstage theatre job, Sellers began practising on a set of drums that belonged to the band Joe Daniels and his Hot Shots.
 Daniels noticed his efforts and gave him practical instructions.
 The instrument greatly suited Sellers's temperament and artistic skills.
-Spike Milligan later noted that Sellers was very proficient on the drums and might have remained a jazz drummer, had he lacked his skills in mimicry and improvisation.
-As the war progressed, Sellers continued to develop his drumming skills, and played with a series of touring bands, including those of Oscar Rabin, Henry Hall and Waldini, as well as his father's quartet, before he left and joined a band from Blackpool.
+Spike Milligan later noted that Sellers was very proficient on the drums and might have remained a jazz drummer had he lacked his skills in mimicry and improvisation.
+As the war progressed, Sellers continued to develop his drumming skills and played with a series of touring bands, including those of Oscar Rabin, Henry Hall, and Waldini, as well as his father's quartet, before he left and joined a band from Blackpool.
 Sellers became a member of the Entertainments National Service Association (ENSA), which provided entertainment for British forces and factory workers during the war.
 Sellers also performed comedy routines at these concerts, including impersonations of George Formby, with Sellers accompanying his own singing on ukulele.

-In September 1943, he joined the Royal Air Force, although it is unclear whether he volunteered or was conscripted; his mother unsuccessfully tried to have him deferred on medical grounds.
+In September 1943 he joined the Royal Air Force, although it is unclear whether he volunteered or was conscripted; his mother unsuccessfully tried to have him deferred on medical grounds.
 Sellers wanted to become a pilot, but his poor eyesight restricted him to ground staff duties.
-He found these duties dull, so auditioned for Squadron Leader Ralph Reader's RAF Gang Show entertainment troupe: Reader accepted him and Sellers toured the UK before the troupe was transferred to India.
+He found these duties dull, so he auditioned for Squadron Leader Ralph Reader's RAF Gang Show entertainment troupe.
+Reader accepted him and Sellers toured the UK before the troupe was transferred to India.
 His tour also included Ceylon and Burma, although the duration of his stay in Asia is unknown, and Sellers may have exaggerated its length.
 He also served in Germany and France after the war.

 According to David Lodge, who became friends with Sellers, he was "one of the best performers ever" on the drums and developed a fine ability to impersonate military officers during this period.